What People Are Saying

 PT, Founder Moms in Motion

 The New Parent’s Guide to Surviving the First Eight Weeks is a lifeline for anyone stepping into parenthood for the first time.
-Practical, compassionate, and delightfully honest, it cuts through the noise of endless advice and focuses on what truly matters: surviving (and even enjoying) the early weeks with a newborn.
+And now that it can be delivered based on your due date makes it even more relevant and useful.
+The information you get is practical, compassionate, and delightfully honest, it cuts through the noise of endless advice and focuses on what truly matters: surviving (and even enjoying) the early weeks with a newborn.

 Sarah Carrera